Curbside Collection - Garbage, Recycling and Food Waste

 • Green Cart waste can include food waste such as bones, meat, eggshells, leftovers, grease, soiled paper and cardboard, paper towel, napkins, facial tissue, waxed and parchment paper, wood items such as toothpicks, popsicle sticks and chop sticks.

-• If you have extra food waste on your collection day that will not fit in your Food Waste Container, you may place an extra re-usable container that is clearly identifiable as containing food waste or Kraft paper bag of food waste at the curb for collection with a Food Waste Collection Tag.
+• If you have extra food waste on your collection day that will not fit in your Food Waste Container, you may place an extra re-usable container that is clearly identifiable as containing food waste or Kraft paper bag of food waste at the curb for collection with an extra bag tag.
 If using Kraft paper bags, it would be a good idea to double bag your extra organic material to ensure your bag does not break upon collection.

 PLEASE NOTE: You must place your Town-supplied Green Food Waste Cart at the curb on collection day.
 This bin indicates, to the Collector, that you are eligible for the curbside collection of Food Waste!